 Duke Energy Ohio is proposing to construct the Project as part of its long-term planning process to retire propane-air plants, balance system supply from north to south, and support the replacement of aging infrastructure.
-The proposed Project will consist of installing approximately 13 miles of new, 20-inch diameter natural gas pipeline from the southern terminus of Line C314, an existing high pressure 24-inch natural gas pipeline at a point near the intersection of Hamilton, Warren and Butler Counties (known as WW Feed Station), to a location along Line V, an existing

-20-inch natural gas pipeline in the Fairfax or Norwood area (Figure 2-1 and 2-2) depending upon whether the Preferred or Alternate Route is selected, respectively.
+The proposed Project will consist of installing approximately 13 or 14 miles of new, 20-inch diameter natural gas pipeline from the southern terminus of Line C314, an existing high-pressure 24-inch natural gas pipeline at a point near the intersection of Hamilton, Warren and Butler Counties (known as WW Feed Station), to a location along Line V, an existing 20-inch natural gas pipeline in the Fairfax or Norwood area (Figure 2-1-and 2-2), depending upon whether the Preferred (14.0 miles) or Alternate Route (13.0 miles) is selected, respectively.